Jenny-May Clarkson

-Jenny-May Clarkson (born Jenny-May Coffin; 9 April 1974) is a New Zealand netball player, sports commentator and television presenter.
+Jenny-May Clarkson (née Coffin; 9 April 1974) is a New Zealand television presenter and former New Zealand netball player.

-Clarkson previously played for the Silver Ferns, New Zealand's national netball team, for which she was the vice-captain in 2001.
-She also played for the Waikato Bay of Plenty Magic in the National Bank Cup between 1998–2004 and the Auckland Diamonds in 2007; she also played one season in the ANZ Championship in 2008 for the Southern Steel, and was signed to play with the Northern Mystics in 2010.
+Clarkson was a member of the Silver Ferns, the New Zealand national netball team, from 1997 to 2002, and was the vice-captain in 2001.
+She also played for the Waikato Bay of Plenty Magic in the National Bank Cup (1998–2004) and the Auckland Diamonds (2007); she also played one season in the ANZ Championship in 2008 for the Southern Steel, and was signed to play with the Northern Mystics in 2010.

 Since 2005, Clarkson has been a sports commentator and news presenter for TVNZ and Māori Television.
-She currently co-hosts Breakfast with Matty Mclean and Indira Stewart.
+She currently co-hosts Breakfast with Chris Chang.

 Early life

-Jenny-May Coffin was born in Te Kuiti, New Zealand.
+Jenny-May Clarkson was born in Te Kūiti, New Zealand.
 She was the youngest of six children raised by Waka and Paddy Coffin in Piopio, close to Mokaukohunui marae.
-Her father's parents were Charlie Coffin, a Pakeha, and Harata, a Maori.
+Her father's parents were Charlie Coffin, a Pākehā, and Harata, a Māori.

 International netball

-Jenny-May Coffin played for the Silver Ferns from 1997–2002.
+Jenny-May Clarkson played for the Silver Ferns from 1997–2002.
 She was vice-captain in 2001, and represented the Silver Ferns at the 2002 Commonwealth Games.
 She made 26 caps for the Ferns before retiring from international netball at the end of 2002.

 Domestic netball

-Jenny-May Coffin has been playing in New Zealand domestic netball leagues since 1995 and the National Bank Cup since 1998.
-She started playing for the Waikato/Bay of Plenty Magic in 1998 and in 2000 was appointed captain.
+Jenny-May Clarkson played in New Zealand domestic netball leagues since 1995 and the National Bank Cup since 1998.
+She started playing for the Waikato Bay of Plenty Magic in 1998 and in 2000 was appointed captain.
 She left the Magic in 2004, going into retirement and worked as a sports presenter on TVNZ.
 She returned to netball in 2006 and played in the National Championships before playing in the Auckland Diamonds as captain in 2007.
 With the National Bank Cup replaced by the ANZ Championship in 2008, Coffin was signed with the Southern Steel on a two-year contract.
 However, she pulled out of the team after the first season to focus on her television career.
 Coffin announced her return to competitive netball in October 2009, signing with the Northern Mystics for the 2010 ANZ Championship season.

 Broadcasting

 Clarkson first joined TVNZ in 2005 as the netball commentator for the National Bank Cup on ONE Sport.
 In March of that year she was announced as the weekend sports presenter and sports producer during the weekdays.
 In 2006, she regained her role on ONE Sport and she rejoined the netball commentating team.
 In 2007, she played for the Auckland Diamonds netball team.
 She presented sport on TV One on Mondays and Tuesdays, and commentated some National Bank Cup games.
 She was a news presenter on TVNZ 7 before TVNZ dropped the station.

 Clarkson replaced Daniel Faitaua as the news presenter on Breakfast on TVNZ 1 in September 2019.
 In August 2020 she succeeded Hayley Holt as co-presenter, alongside John Campbell.

+In November 2025, it was announced that Clarkson would be leaving her role on Breakfast later that month.